danweitzel/aussda_api/README.md

 ![Finding API Token](api1.png)

 After clicking on API Token you will be taken to a page where you can generate a 37 digit Token that is valid for one year.
 Under no circumstances should you share this token with anyone.
-Treat it like your username/password combination and make sure it is never included in code you share with others or push in a publicly available repository.
+Treat it like your username/password combination and make sure it is never included in code you share with others or push into a publicly available repository.

 ![Generating API Token](api2.png)